nimacks/apitemplates/components/parameters.md

 #### Fields

-- name* : name of the parameter
+- `name*` : name of the parameter
-- in* : the location of the parameter [query,header,path,cookie]
+- `in*` : the location of the parameter [query,header,path,cookie]
-- description: a brief description of the parameter
+- `description`: a brief description of the parameter
-- required*: determines whether this parameter is mandatory
+- `required*`: determines whether this parameter is mandatory
-- deprecated: specifies that a parameter is deprecated
+- `deprecated`: specifies that a parameter is deprecated
-- allowEmptyValue: sets the ability to pass empty-valued paramters
+- `allowEmptyValue`: sets the ability to pass empty-valued paramters
+- `style` : how the parameters data is serialized
+-  `explode` : advanced parameter related to arrays
+-  `allowReserved`: whether reserved characters are allowed
+-  `schema` : The schema or model for the parameter
+-  `example` : an example of the media type

 ### Tags at the root Level